-- Companies limited by shares (including as segregated portfolio companies) under the Business Companies Act, as amended (BCA). - International limited partnerships under the Partnership Act 1996. - Unit trusts governed by the laws of the BVI.
+- Companies limited by shares (including as segregated portfolio companies) under the Business Companies Act, as amended (BCA). - Limited partnerships under the new Limited Partnership Act 2017 (LP Act) (see below, Limited partnerships). - Unit trusts governed by the laws of the BVI.